Laminate Flooring Cost

 This realism comes at a cost!

-The price will increase sharply depending on the style of laminate you are purchasing and also the brand which you choose.
-For example, for a basic style of faux Oak laminate, instead of £240 for a 15m² room, you will be looking at a cost of at least £300 when choosing a hand scraped finish.
+The price will increase sharply depending on the style of the laminate you are purchasing and also the brand which you choose.
+For example, for a basic style of faux Oak laminate, instead of £240 for a 15m² room, you will be looking at the cost of at least £300 when choosing a hand scraped finish.

 The maintenance of laminate flooring is much like any other floor within your home, with a few exceptions.